Saran10Sk/my/README.md

-# My NILEIT Calicut Project
+# My NIELIT Calicut Project

+About Working in Pandas and Numpy.